mahirjain25/OnTrack/README.md

 1. Python >= 3.5

-2. Pipenv:
+2. Pipenv (For virtual environent set-ups):
 Install via ```pip3 install pipenv```
-Then cd to OnTrack/ontrack and run ```pipenv shell``` and install the rest of the dependancies.
+Then cd to OnTrack/ontrack and run ```pipenv shell``` and install the rest of the dependancies as listed in this document.

 3. Django 2.0:
 To run the server, change directory to ```OnTrack/ontrack/ontrack``` and run ```python3 manage.py runserver```